Sorry, you need to enable JavaScript to visit this website.

 Educators' support

 Additionally, many other youth organisations, other than the ones mentioned previously, produce material for learning participation by doing, carrying out school visits, and organised together the Citizen Participation -markets in the Educa-fairs.
 The cooperation in the Educa-fairs is coordinated by Finnish Development NGOs – Fingo, which functions as an umbrella organisation of 300 member organisations working in the areas of development cooperation and global education.
-Educa-fairs are the largest event for the education and training sector in Finland, in 2019 there was more than 18 000 participants.
+Educa-fairs are the largest event for the education and training sector in Finland.